 Structure and mechanism of membrane proteins | Birmingham (UK), August 2018

-My has not just been doing her research, she has also been involved in science communication activities to engage citizens with science.
+My has not just been doing her research, she has also been involved in many science communication activities to engage citizens with science.

 Participating online to the European Week for Waste Reduction 2020 (EWWR): Infographics to address Sustainability in research| November 2020